The Revolution is the newest and most expensive home gym in the Bowflex lineup.

 I know, I know- I never thought I’d see the day.

 Taking its place though, is the space-aged resistance system known as “SpiraFlex”.

 The question is though, can the Revolution, with it’s new fancy technology, meet (or exceed) the high standards we’ve come to expect from Bowflex products?

 In other words: is the Bowflex Revolution a smart buy in a market saturated with home gym machines?

-Does it make sense to invest the extra money in this gym or are the older power rod machines a safer bet?
+Does it really make sense to invest the extra money in this gym or are the older power rod machines a safer bet?

-My goal for this review is to help you answer these questions and decide whether or not the Revolution should be your next home gym.
+Well, my goal for this review is to help you answer these questions and decide whether or not the Revolution should be your next home gym.

 Let’s start from the beginning…

 What In The World Is SpiraFlex?